awsdocs/amazon-aurora-user-guide/doc_source/babelfish-migration.md

 ![\[\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/Babelfish-advanced-scripting-options.png)

 1. Perform the remaining steps in the wizard to generate the file\.

-**Note**
-Babelfish Compass is an open\-source tool\.
-Report any issues with Babelfish Compass through GitHub instead of to AWS Support\.

 ## Import/export tools for migrating from SQL Server to Babelfish<a name="babelfish-migration.import-export-tools"></a>